robinsalehjan/tilde/README.md

 # Would I do it again?

-Maybe.
 Swift is known for begin notoriously bad at working with JSON and I felt that while developing this.
 Heck even overriding the global encoding and decoding configuration does not produce the results that I expected => change from `snake-case` to `CamelCase` in requests and inverse for responses.

 The heavy usage of `KeyPath` in the APIs is great for developer productivity, but the downside is that compiler will not always be able to infer the expression.
+This issue was **extremely** prelevant wwhen working with the query builder provided by the ORM `Fluent` framework.
 This resulted in a numerous of `Failed to produce diagnostics for expression, please submit a bug report to Apple` in Xcode.

+I would maybe use it for internal microservices, or only use Vapor and not the bundled ORM framework, as it felt like a pandora's box of compiler issues locally and in docker containers.